 Bowties are a timeless accessory.
 From Winston Churchill to James Bond, the bowtie has become a style icon all on its own.
 Bowties are not only a must for formal occasions but can be used to show off one’s personality on everyday occasions.

 The simple bowtie was originally a descendant of the knotted cravat.
-The first forms of the bowtie we know today were initially worn by Croatian mercenaries during the 17th century, where men needed a way to hold the openings of their shirts together.
-By the end of the 19th-century, bowties made their way to French aristocrats who feel in love with the stylish accessory.
+The first forms of the bowtie we know today were initially worn by Croatian mercenaries during the 17th century, when men needed a way to hold the openings of their shirts together.
+By the end of the 19th century, bowties made their way to French aristocrats who feel in love with the stylish accessory.

 The popularity of the bowtie eventually made its way across Europe and evolved into a sign of wealth and luxury.
 Previously reserved exclusively for the most formal of occasions today, bowties have made their way into modern fashion.

 At Jaxson Maximus, we know that it is not easy to master the art of how to tie a bowtie properly.
 Our custom clothing style experts are here to show you just how easy it is to conquer the bowtie.

 Start with the bowtie wrapped around the collar of your shirt.
 You want to make sure that one end is longer than the other.
 Think of it like a pair of shoelaces.

 Place the longer side of the bowtie over the shorter side.